 Tips for Making Soft, Moist Cookies Every Time

 Tired of your cookies coming out crispy on the bottom and gooey or uncooked on top?
 Maybe they've completely flattened out and turned browner than you liked.
 Try these tips to get soft, warm, and moist cookies every time.
-Using the correct ingredients is key among others.
+Using the correct ingredients is key among other factors.

 Ingredients and Utensils

 Knowing how your ingredients are going to react when mixed together is the key to making perfect soft cookies.
-Different ingredients carry different results and knowing these results will help ensure you are preparing the best possible cookies.
+Different ingredients carry different results and knowing these results will help ensure you are preparing the best possible end product.
 This knowledge is the fundamental corner stone for creating soft cookies.

 Butter and Shortening: